 In the U.S., the two largest exchanges that allow you to purchase cryptocurrency with dollars (or “fiat money” as its called in crypto circles) are Gemini and Coinbase.
 Both are regulated financial institutions, customer friendly, and simple to use.

-After you sign up for Coinbase, verify your information, and connect a bank account, you can sign into Coinbase Pro and directly deposit funds from your bank account.
-But before you do anything else, download Google Authenticator on your phone, and enable 2-factor authentication to your Coinbase account; seriously, don’t risk your investments; always use 2-factor authentication.
+After you sign up for Coinbase, download Google Authenticator on your phone, and enable 2-factor authentication; seriously, don’t risk your investments; always use 2-factor authentication.

 What should I invest in, and why?

 Before you begin investing, you should establish your core principles; otherwise you’re just gambling or following hype.
 If you haven’t developed your own principles yet, borrow mine:

 - Knowledge: You should understand, at a basic level or better, what you’re investing in.
 The more you understand the technology, the better

 - Humility: You are not smarter than the market, you are unable to call the top or bottom, and you can’t pick the asset with the best performance

 - Context: You are investing in cryptocurrencies because they are a valuable addition to a broader investment portfolio, which you will manage for years

 As for the first part, you should begin learning what you’re about to invest in: